 - The filing of statutory information -this is known as the Confirmation Statement.

-- The filing of any official company changes, such as the company’s address or officials.
+- Filing of any official company changes, such as the company’s address or officials.

-When you are a new UK contractor or consultant and set up your own company for the first time, you need to choose a registered office and director’s service address (and a service address as a PSC -see later).
-This `service address’ is your official director address, and it shows up on the UK public register.
+When you’re a new UK contractor or consultant and set up your own company for the first time, you need to choose a registered office and director’s service address (and a service address as a PSC -see later).
+This `service address’ is your official Companies House director address, and it shows up on the UK public register.

-Besides choosing a registered office, you will also need to select an address for each company officer.
+Besides choosing a registered office, you’ll also need to select an address for each company officer.
 The officers are the company’s directors and, if appropriate, the company secretary.
-The address that you will need to decide on is the service address for each company officer.
-The director can live anywhere in the world.
-However, they will need to provide a full postal address as their official address as director, known as the service address.
-If the company is registered in England or Wales, the service address as director and the registered office also needs to be in one of these countries.
+The address that you’ll need to decide on is the officer’s service address for each person.
+What’s more, the director can live anywhere in the world.
+However, they’ll need to provide a full postal address as their official address as director, known as the service address.
+If the company is registered in England or Wales, the official address of company officers and the registered office also needs to be in one of these countries.
+Therefore, when they’ve their home address in England or Wales, they may decide to choose this as their company officer address.
 The same applies to companies set up in Scotland or Northern Ireland. i.e., the official addresses need to be in those countries too.

 Other useful guides

-In addition to this director’s address article, we have many other guides that will help you navigate Companies House, explaining how to report and make specific changes.
-We have covered in our articles:
+Besides this guide on your official director’s address, we’ve many other guides that’ll help you navigate Companies House, explaining how to report and make specific changes.
+Indeed, we’ve covered in our guides:

 Considerations with regard to your official addresses